-Of course, you can’t have white bread on a keto diet but it doesn’t mean that you have to give up on French toast!
+Of course, you can’t have white bread on a keto diet, but it doesn’t mean that you have to give up on French toast!
 Not at all.

 This keto French toast recipe is made of keto bread, eggs, milk, vanilla, and sugar-free keto sweetener.
 It’s sweet, custardy on the inside with a buttery, crispy golden coating.

-It brings you all the comfort, taste, and texture you expect from a French toast recipe, without the carbs.
+It brings you all the comfort, taste, and texture you expect from a French toast recipe without the carbs.

 It’s effortless to make keto French toasts.
 Let me share the simple steps to follow to make low-carb French toasts at home.
 First, pick your favorite keto bread!

-Want to view this recipe a different way?
+Want to view this recipe in a different way?
 Check out my web story: making the Keto French Toasts.